 LEEP stands for “loop electrosurgical excision procedure.”
-Still not sure exactly what that means?
-Understandable.
 It’s a medical procedure to remove abnormal tissue from your cervix so it can be tested for cancer or human papillomavirus (HPV).

-While you relax in the stirrups (yeah, right), your gynecologist will use an electrified tool to cut tissue from your cervix, the opening of your uterus at the top of your vaginal canal.
-It’s relatively quick and painless and sounds a lot scarier than it is.
+While you relax in the footrests (yeah, right), your gynecologist will use an electrified metal loop tool to cut tissue from your cervix, the opening of your uterus at the top of your vaginal canal.
+If it sounds kind of scary, don’t worry, it’s relatively quick and painless.

-Your doctor may recommend a LEEP if your Pap test or gynecological exams reveal abnormal cells.
+Your doctor may recommend a LEEP if your Pap test or gynecological exam reveals abnormal cells.
 The procedure may also be used to confirm a cancer diagnosis or to treat precancerous conditions.

 HPV can cause precancerous changes to the cervix.
 If you have HPV or your doctor suspects it, you may need a LEEP to remove precancerous tissue to prevent it from developing into cancer.